Ada-Developers-Academy/daily-curriculum/topic_resources/betsy.md

 ## Submission Guidelines

 Your project must be "live" on the web for evaluation.
 We recommend you deploy it on [Heroku](http://Heroku.com).
-Your `README` file on Github should contain a link to your live site.
+Your `README` file on your Github repo should contain a link to your live site.
-Your code will be code reviewed.

 ## Group Leaders

-Each group will have group leaders who are responsible for keeping track of each group members involvment.
+Each group will have group leaders who are responsible for keeping track of each group members involvement.

 - Pick a "driver" for white boarding.
 - Lead stand up meetings
 - Keep quick notes of each individuals daily stand-up responses.
 - Manage Trello: Ensure that each member of the team is assigned appropriate tasks, based on:
-    - Background (lack of experience & variety takes priority)
+    - Background (less experience & variety takes priority)
     - Desire
-    - Ability (use pairs if an individual doesn't feel confident leading, less experienced individual always drives)
+    - Ability (use pairs if an individual doesn't feel confident leading, less comfortable individual always drives)
-- At the end of the leader cycle, send bookis an email report including each members:
+- At the end of the leader cycle, send instructor(s) an email report including each members:
     - Stand up notes
     - A list of Trello stories completed